erikw/restic-automatic-backup-scheduler/README.md

 # Intro

 [restic](https://restic.net/) is a command-line tool for making backups, the right way.
 Check the official website for a feature explanation.
 As a storage backend, I recommend [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) as restic works well with it, and it is (at the time of writing) very affordable for the hobbyist hacker!
+(I pay for my full-systems backups each month typically < 1 USD).

 Unfortunately restic does not come pre-configured with a way to run automated backups, say every day.
 However it's possible to set this up yourself using systemd/cron and some wrappers.
 This example also features email notifications when a backup fails to complete.